 I’ve always been particularly fond of the summer holidays.
-Perhaps it is because they take place when school is out, but when I see the bright red, white, and blue colors of Memorial Day, the fourth of July, or any other time America is celebrated, I get happy inside and want to make fluffy patriotic slime.
+Perhaps it is because they take place when school is out, but when I see the bright red, white, and blue colors of Memorial Day, the fourth of July, or any other time America is celebrated, I get happy inside and want to make patriotic activities for kids.
+This time, it’s fluffy patriotic slime.

 Not American?
 Don’t worry!
 You can use this same slime recipe for any country using red, white, and blue in your colors, which includes the UK, France, Australia, Norway, Sweden, and lots more!